All Creatures Great and Small (1978 TV series): Tristan Farnon

-"He would simply say, 'This is nonsense, I'm not doing it,'" laughed Peter Davison, who plays Siegfried's boyish younger brother, Tristan (affectionately called "Mister Tristan" by housekeeper Edna Hall), whose character was based on Brian Sinclair.
-"I was to be what was described as a semi-regular," recalled Davison.
-"Tristan didn't appear in the opening show, and I was only booked for five episodes out of the thirteen, as the character was away at veterinary college."
+Peter Davison played Siegfried's boyish younger brother, Tristan (affectionately called "Mister Tristan" by housekeeper Edna Hall), whose character was based on Brian Sinclair.
+Tristan was initially considered a "semi-regular" character, booked to appear in five out of thirteen episodes.

 "I ended up in more of the series because Robert Hardy really liked the way the two brothers worked," continued Davison.
 "It gave him more scope for what he wanted to do.
 I've never learned so much from anyone as I learned from Robert, because I've just never worked with anyone else like him.
 He is an extraordinary actor.
 He would never do the same thing twice.
 In two takes he would give an entirely different performance—he would bark where he had whispered before.
 I had to keep on my toes, but I managed to keep up with him, I think, though obviously I'm not on his level."

 Tristan likes nothing more than slipping out to the Drovers Arms for a pint or two of Best Yorkshire Bitter whenever the opportunity presents itself, one of several "intensely irritating habits" that annoy his brother.
 Others include his penchant for sleeping late, failing his exams, and spending too much time chasing women.
 In the episode "The Prodigal Returns", when Siegfried mistakenly thinks "little brother" is impersonating a client on the other end of the telephone line, a few home truths come out: "Mr Biggins, if you've got it into your head that young Mr Farnon is a veterinary surgeon of any quality whatsoever, let me disabuse you of that idea immediately.
 He is nothing more than a slothful, drunken, incompetent lecher who will soon be seeking employment elsewhere."